-Turning now to the counterfactual results (the red and blue lines respectively on the right-hand-side panels) notice that in countries like Spain, Italy, Ireland and Portugal, which implemented the largest fiscal consolidations (and where the model predictions best fit the actual growth), the nature of the fiscal plans plays a prominent role in determining the growth experience.
-For example, if Spain had implemented exactly the same adjustment but had chosen to mostly raise taxes, instead of cutting expenditures, its GDP growth would have been about 5 percent lower in 2013.
-On the other hand, had Italy chosen to mostly cut expenditures rather than raise taxes, its GDP growth would have been 2 percent higher in every single year since 2011, with a cumulative "additional" 6 percent points of growth.
+4.3.2.2.
+Counterfactuals.
+Turning now to the counterfactual results (the lines with circles and squares, respectively, on the right-hand-side panels) notice that in countries such as Spain, Italy, Ireland, and Portugal, which implemented the largest fiscal consolidations (and where the model predictions best fit the actual growth), the nature of the fiscal plans plays a prominent role in determining the growth experience.
+For example, if Spain had implemented exactly the same adjustment but had chosen to mostly raise taxes, instead of cutting expenditures, its GDP growth would have been about 5% lower in 2013.
+On the other hand, had Italy chosen to mostly cut expenditures rather than raise taxes, its GDP growth would have been 2% higher in every single year since 2011, with a cumulative "additional" 6% points of growth.

 Finally, notice that, as anticipated above, the model does not succeed in projecting growth in countries where the fiscal consolidation effort was small, since other shocks probably dominated.
-Hence in Germany or the US, given the small magnitude of the adjustments implemented, it does not make a big difference whether the plans were predominantly TB or EB.
+Hence in Germany or the United States, given the small magnitude of the adjustments implemented, it does not make a big difference whether the plans were predominantly TB or EB.